WillowChat/Thump/README.md

 Check the [Issues](https://github.com/WillowChat/Thump/issues) for an idea of what needs doing before the next milestone is released.

-Development builds are published at https://hopper.bunnies.io/job/Thump/.
-Documentation will be on the [wiki](https://github.com/WillowChat/Thump/wiki).
+Development builds are published at https://ci.carrot.codes/job/Willow/job/Thump/.
+Documentation is on the [wiki](https://github.com/WillowChat/Thump/wiki).

 It's mostly written in Kotlin.
 Sometimes the mixture of Forge, Java and Kotlin doesn't work well (for example, logging) - in these cases, it's written in Java.

-## Why should you use this mod?
+## Features

 * It's geared towards admins setting up simple server links, with sensible configuration defaults
 * If you don't like the defaults, there are configuration options for almost everything